On the pod, the guys revisit Dennis and Dee's Mom Is Dead from It's Always Sunny in Philadelphia Season 3, Episode 3.

 Rob: Baseball bat of age.

 Charlie: Yeah, yeah, yeah, yeah, yeah.
-So my theory about how to not upset the audience is just always be on camera, you know?
+So my theory about how to like, not upset the audience is just always be on camera, you know?
 Never stop being on camera.

 Glenn: Oh right.
 So there's no gap.

 Charlie: There's no gap.
 It's the gap that throws people off.
 Like when a guy goes away for a while and then comes back and people are like, "Oh shit."